 Mine planning typically utilises modified Avoca technique for most stoping but may require the use of Overhand Cut and Fill mining methods in the upper levels of the orebody.
-Cut and fill mining is not a particularly costefficient or productive mining method, however it may be necessary in the upper levels to minimise vibration at the surface.
-Once there is sufficient separation between the surface and the areas being mined, mining can revert to more productive methods, e.g. modified Avoca or transverse stoping.
+Cut and fill mining may be necessary in the upper levels of the mine to minimise vibration at the surface.
+Once there is sufficient separation between the surface and the areas being mined, mining can revert to more productive methods, e.g., modified Avoca or transverse stoping.

-7.2.
-Blast Design
+8.2 Blast Design

-7.2.1.
-Introduction
+8.2.1 Introduction